 Kerman is a somewhat small city located in the state of California.
 With a population of 15,282 people and three constituent neighborhoods, Kerman is the 368th largest community in California.

-Because occupations involving physical labor dominate the local economy, Kerman is generally considered to be a blue-collar town.
-43.65% of the Kerman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Kerman is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Kerman who work in farm management occupations (15.17%), office and administrative support (9.04%), and sales jobs (6.85%).
+Kerman is a blue-collar town, with 50.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Kerman is a city of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Kerman who work in farm management occupations (19.85%), sales jobs (7.50%), and office and administrative support (6.72%).

 Kerman is an extremely ethnically-diverse city.
 The people who call Kerman home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Kerman, accounting for 79.12% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Kerman, accounting for 82.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kerman residents report their race to be White, followed by Asian.
-Important ancestries of people in Kerman include Irish, German, Italian, and Portuguese.
+Important ancestries of people in Kerman include German, Portuguese, English, Irish, and Italian.

 The most common language spoken in Kerman is Spanish.
-Other important languages spoken here include English and Indic languages.
+Other important languages spoken here include English and Langs. of India.